Middle School

 Discovering talents and building confidence.

-Our Middle School program is designed specifically to serve the needs of girls in their preadolescent years of growth, curiosity, and development.
-Preadolescent girls thrive on interactive engagement and meaningful connections.
-When learning is directly tied to the understanding of self and to increased knowledge of the world, girls learn best.
-The Advisory and Study Hall programs in the Middle School facilitate interaction among the students and faculty.
-Each year, students are placed in an advisory group of nine to eleven students and one faculty member.
-They meet often to discuss school issues, develop peer relationships, build community, and plan activities.
+The Advisory program in the Middle School facilitates interaction among students and faculty.
+Each year, students are placed in an Advisory group of 9 to 11 students and one faculty member.
+They meet often to pray, discuss school issues, develop peer relationships, build community, and plan activities.

 Academic Program Overview